NSO Insurance: A Guide for Medical Professionals

 One of the best benefits of having an individual NSO malpractice policy is that you can take your coverage with you from one employer to another.
 You can also use this coverage to protect yourself in instances where you’re volunteering or working a second job.

 Keep in mind that not all NSO policies offer all the benefits mentioned above.
-For example, policies for student nurses provide less benefits and offer less options than policies offered to CRNAs and NPs.
+For example, policies for student nurses provide fewer benefits and offer fewer options than policies offered to CRNAs and NPs.

 NSO Insurance for Businesses and Practice Owners

-Hospital administrators, physicians that own their own practice, and physicians that are partners in a medical group all understand the importance of having a top-tier nursing staff.
+Hospital administrators and physicians who own their own practice or are partners in a medical group all understand the importance of having a top-tier nursing staff.

 1. Paying a competitive salary